-The existing survey plan was being completed concurrently with this archaeological assessment, so it was not available for inclusion in this report.
-Instead, the property boundary data from the City of Mississauga's online GIS was used to delineate the study limits and supplemented with map data from the Ministry of Natural Resources Ontario Basic Mapping (City of Mississauga 2017; MNR 2004).
+The survey plan was provided by the proponent and was supplemented by the property boundary data from the City of Mississauga's online GIS along with map data from the Ministry of Natural Resources Ontario Basic Mapping (City of Mississauga 2017; MNR 2004).
 This mapping was overlaid with nineteenth and twentieth-century mapping using the best available landmarks.
 The maps were rotated and stretched in both east-west and north-south direction to provide the best fit.